armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 * A kubeconfig file (`kubeconfig-spinnaker-sa`) with the credentials for GKE service account
 * A JSON key file (`spinnaker-gcs-account.json`) with credentials for a Google IAM service account with Google storage permissions

-Copy the key files over to the `docker machine` (if it's a different machine) (use whatever file transfer mechanism works best for you, such as `scp`)
+Copy the key files over to the `Halyard machine` (if it's a different machine) (use whatever file transfer mechanism works best for you, such as `scp`)

 Put the two files in the `.secret` directory:
 ```bash